Components of Thermal Transfer Foils

-Thermal-transfer foil consists of three parts: back coating, lacquer coating and carrier foil.
-The back coating has three functions: to protect foil from burning through, to diminish electrostatic charging and to improve foil slippage .
-Good back coating is slightly rough so that residue from the printing process does not settle on the foil.
+A thermotransfer ribbon consists of three parts: Back coating, lacquer coating and carrier foil.
+The back coating has three functions: to protect foil from burning through, to diminish electrostatic charging and to improve foil slippage.
+Good back coating is slightly rough so that residue from the printing process does not settle on the ribbon.
 The lacquer coating consists of wax, synthetic resin, color pigments and additives in various proportions.
-The type of lacquer coating defines the properties of the thermal-transfer foil.
+The type of lacquer coating defines the properties of the thermal transfer ribbon.
 The carrier foil normally consists of a very thin PET layer.

 This rotating rubber roller is located under the print head where the coated thermal-transfer foil and labels meet.
 It ensures that the precise pressure is applied to the color ribbon for the print head to transfer ink onto the label at ideal temperature.
 Substrate feed (e.g. labels) also relies on the counter-pressure roller.

 Printing without ink ribbons is impossible.
 The foil detector checks whether a thermal-transfer ink ribbon has been inserted.